YimMenu-Lua/FMTransactionTriggerer/README.md

-# FMTransactionTriggerer
+# ServiceTransactions
-Allows you to trigger transactions via the freemode script.
+Allows you to trigger service transactions by calling a script function.
 Experimental only, use at your own risk.